Brooke Fletcher: Pageantry

 She was Miss Georgia USA in 2015 and Miss Georgia Teen USA in 2009, and first runner-up for Miss Teen USA 2009.
 In Miss USA 2015, Fletcher competed against fellow future sportscaster Katie George of Kentucky.

 Sports reporting

 Fletcher started her career at ESPN in production then covered college sports on ESPNU and the SEC Network.
 In 2018, she joined Bally Sports Detroit as a host and reporter on Tigers, Red Wings, and Pistons broadcasts.
 She left Bally Sports Detroit in 2022 to co-host The Rally on Bally Sports.
-She also joined Apple TV+ for their coverage of the Major League Baseball games and the Big Ten Network for their college football coverage in 2022.
+She also joined Apple TV+ for its coverage of the Major League Baseball games and the Big Ten Network for their college football coverage in 2022.
+In 2025, Fletcher joined Chicago Sports Network to cover the Chicago White Sox, one of the teams her father Scott Fletcher played for.